The SO(3) monopole cobordism and superconformal simple type: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank R. Fintushel, R. Baykur and N. Saveliev for helpful discussions on examples of four-manifolds as well as T. Mrowka for his on-going support of this project.
+The authors would like to thank Ron Fintushel, Inanc Baykur and Nikolai Saveliev for helpful discussions on examples of four-manifolds as well as Tom Mrowka and Simon Donaldson for their support of this project.
+We also thank the anonymous referees for their comments and careful reading of our manuscript.
+Paul Feehan is grateful for support from the National Science Foundation under grant DMS-1510064 and Thomas Leness is grateful for support from the National Science Foundation grant DMS-1510063.